FU-CIS3360-FALL2017/using-git/index.md

 1. **git remote -v**

    List the names of the remote (web) repositories that are known to this git session.
-Git can use two different GitHub repositories from which downloads (fetches) information and to which it will upload (push) information, but in our case they will be the same and you will see that in the listing produced by this command.
-The letter v in the option -v stands for verbose and its usage will get you a more complete (wordy) listing than without it.
+Git can use two different GitHub repositories from which it downloads (fetches) information and to which it will upload (push) information, but in our case these will be the same and you will see that in the listing produced by this command.
+The letter v in the option -v stands for *verbose* and its usage will get you a more complete (wordy) listing than without it.

 1. **git branch -v**